wearenolte/lean-theme/docs/DESIGN.md

 - 0 bottom sapcing if it is the last child element of the parent.

 ## Horizontal Spacing
+We use [TailWind flex class](https://tailwindcss.com/components/grids/#app) to build the grid.
+The columns block will swap the % widths set for TailWind width classes, it picks the most appropriate option depending on the % you set.
+For example 8% would result in `w-full md:w-1/12` and 25% would result in `w-full md:w-3/12` (all based on a 12 column desktop grid).
+The gutter between columns is set in the TailWind config as `spacing.gutter`.

+You should use the same logic if you need to build complex custom blocks which use the grid.

 ## Padding & Colors